Signed Into Law

 Which agencies enforce HB1500?

-HB1500 is enforced by Department of Information Resources (DIR), Comptroller of Public Accounts and State Licensing Entities (various).
+HB1500 is enforced by Comptroller of Public Accounts, Department of Information Resources (DIR) and State Licensing Entities (various).

 Q

-The compliance urgency for HB1500 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB1500 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q